-Cross border payments: how to improve security and reduce risk
+Cross border payments - improve security reduce risk

 Over the past decade, online communication quickly fueled a global marketplace and economy, increasing the number of cross-border payments.
-Working in the cloud and making global payments digitally became the new normal ever since the need to work remotely during COVID-19.
+Working in the cloud and making global payments became the new normal since the increased need and popularity of remote work.

 Business leaders continue to be rightfully concerned about improving security and reducing the risk associated with cross-border payments.
 Learn how automation changes the way companies make global payments and strengthen security to support the global-minded C-suite.